 So, how much does electricity cost in Australia?
 While the answer varies, understanding the factors behind your bill can help you make smarter decisions.
 From comparing current electricity rates to switching tariffs or going solar, there are plenty of ways to reduce costs.

 Take charge of your energy future today!
-Esteem Energy offers premium solar solutions tailored to your needs.
+Esteem Energy offers residential solar panel systems tailored to your needs.
 With a 25-year warranty and fast installations, it’s never been easier to cut your electricity bills.
 Get your free quote now and start saving big on how much electricity costs!